Big Ass Spider (2013) - What Did I Just Watch?

 Clever Writing and Comedy

 What really makes Big Ass Spider a movie worth more than its title is the writing and humor.
-This could have been another typical B-movie on the level of Two-Headed Shark Attack, or Sand Sharks, or Sharknado, or any shark movie that isn’t Jaws.
+This could have been another typical B-movie on the level of Two-Headed Shark Attack, Sand Sharks, Sharknado, or any shark movie that isn’t Jaws.
 It’s not that there isn’t entertainment to be found in those films.
-I know that Sharknado, in particular, acted as a gateway drug for a lot of people who hadn’t previous experienced the joy of watching dumb B-movies.
+I know that Sharknado, in particular, acted as a gateway drug for a lot of people who hadn’t previously experienced the joy of watching dumb B-movies.

-The difference between Big Ass Spider and something that benefits almost entirely off of its absurd premise, like the shark movies I mentioned, is that the characters of Big Ass Spider actually do and say things that are legitimately funny on their own.
-The banter from Jose, in particular, is pretty entertaining in its own right, but there’s plenty of other moments that are funny as well.
+The difference between Big Ass Spider and something that benefits almost entirely from its absurd premise, like the shark movies I mentioned, is that the characters of Big Ass Spider actually do and say things that are legitimately funny on their own.
+The banter from Jose, in particular, is pretty entertaining in its own right, but there are plenty of other moments that are funny as well.
 There’s a scene in which Alex tries to bribe a cop and it goes sour.
 There’s also an elevator scene where Alex and Jose improvise a song and dance number together, which predated the one good scene from the 2014 Teenage Mutant Ninja Turtles movie in which the turtles did the same thing.
 I’m not saying that Michael Bay ripped off Big Ass Spider, but if he did, he should have done it more.

 Perhaps one of my favorite moments is just when Alex and Jose are trying to rescue people who have been trapped in the spider’s den to be eaten by the newborn spider spawn.
 As they run to escape, Alex turns around to help a woman running towards them.
 She takes two steps before she’s enveloped in spiders.
 Alex manages to yell out some encouragement before interrupting himself with the line “Oh my god, she’s dead” as the woman is still screaming and fighting off spiders and clearly not dead yet.
 Obviously, describing comedy on paper doesn’t do a scene justice, but that’s one of the easier examples to further my point that Big Ass Spider is not just a self-aware B-movie.
 It’s a comedy that’s actually trying.